 Aims of the study

-- improve our understanding of air quality and the impacts of air pollution on human health and the environment in the Greater Sydney region
+improving our understanding of air quality and the impacts of air pollution on human health and the environment in the Greater Sydney region

-- quantify the contribution of major sources such as motor vehicles, industry and residential wood heating to air pollution and its impacts on health, the environment and the economy
+quantifying the contribution of major sources such as motor vehicles, industry and residential wood heating to air pollution and its impacts on health, the environment and the economy

-- evaluate air quality improvements and related health, environmental and economic benefits that can be achieved by implementing clean air actions.
+evaluating air quality improvements and related health, environmental and economic benefits that can be achieved by implementing clean air actions.